danebencedavid/NLP-A-Agent/README.md

 # 🦠 COVID-19 Research Agent
 *A QA Agent answering COVID-19, smoking, and diabetes related questions using **graph-powered** semantic search.*

-The first attempt is located in the main.ipynb, but another notebook file will be uploaded with a different approach.
+The first attempt is located in the main.ipynb, but another notebook file is uploaded with a different approach.

 ## 🔍 Overview
 🧠 **AI Agent** that: